monome/docs/norns/maiden.md

 Then, create a new thread under the [norns Library on lines](https://llllllll.co/c/library).

-The URL in your script brief documentation should point to the lines Library thread for your script.
+The URL in your script's brief documentation should point to its corresponding lines Library thread.
 There's a chicken-egg situation with starting a thread and uploading the project, so you may want to edit and upload your project just after creating a thread.
 {: .label}

-You can optionally declare it on the wiki ([norns.community](/docs/norns/community-scripts/)) and write a small documentation about its usage.
+You can optionally declare it on [norns.community](/docs/norns/community-scripts/), a community wiki which provides tools and a platform to create compelling documentation which helps other artists use your script.

-So that anyone can do a 1-click install using maiden maiden, it is encourage to register your script to the [community project repo](https://github.com/monome/norns-community/blob/main/community.json).
+So that anyone can do a one-click install using maiden, we encourage you to register your script in the [community project repo](https://github.com/monome/norns-community/blob/main/community.json).
 Please submit a pull request with the following information:

 ```json
     {